JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 ### Obtained and dereferenced at buildtime

-This example cannot cause a dangling pointer: similar to static libraries, a compiler, or other things that are not usually retained in the build result.
+This example cannot cause a dangling pointer because the pointer is dereferenced at buildtime: similar to static libraries, a compiler, or other things that are not usually retained in the build result.

 ```{.typescript}
 class BuildTime {